FOGProject/fog-docs/docs/getting_started/deploy_an_image.md

 ## Prerequisites

-We\'re assuming here that you have captured a Windows 10 image like described above in this manual.
+We're assuming here that you have captured a Windows 10 image like described above in this manual.
 Also, you have a new machine that is not registered at FOG and you would like to deploy the image onto this machine.